-Vivian Mast

-Receptionist

-Birthdate: November 13, 1968

-Favorite verse: II Timothy 1:7 "For God hath not given us the spirit of fear, but of power and love, and of a sound mind."

-Vivian Mast was raised in Hayward, Wisconsin.
-She attended Northwoods Mennonite School for grades 1-10, and Maranatha Bible School (1988-1989).
-Vivian spent nine years working in a bookkeeping and tax office and six years teaching at her church school in Northwoods.
-In addition, she participated in Los Angeles street ministry and taught summer bible school in various places.
-Vivian graduated from the Ministry Apprenticing Program in 2003.
-She continued at Faith Builders filling various roles and currently serves as receptionist.

-Vivian enjoys reading, baking, organizing, and spending time with people.
-She desires to walk with God in an ever-growing relationship with Him, while bringing hope to the lives of others.
+49

+Personnel

-Gerald & Cathy Miller
+Chris & Julia Miller

-FBCS Principal, FBTI Instructor

-Birthdates: November 29, 1974, and February 28, 1976

-Life Verse: Philippians 1:6 "Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ."

-Gerald Miller was born in Partridge, Kansas.
+RESOURCE GROUP ADMINISTRATIVE ASSISTANT

+Birthdates: December 9, 1989, October 4, 1991 Life Verse: Philippians 2:1-11

+Chris Miller was born and raised in the hill country of southeastern Ohio.
+Chris taught grades 5-7 in his home area of McConnelsville, Ohio

+for three years before serving as a volunteer at Christian Learning Resource.
+He then enrolled in the Teacher Apprenticing Program and graduated in 2016.
+Since then, he has been involved in a variety of interests including regenerative farming, woodworking, and off-grid homesteading.
+Julia (Byler) Miller was born in Kenya, Africa.
+Her family returned to the States in '95 and she grew up in Middlefield, Ohio, where she graduated from high school.
+She served in housekeeping at Faith Builders before completing the Christian Ministries program in 2015.
+She enjoys tea parties and gardening with her children and reads historical nonfiction when possible.
+Chris and Julia were married on July 9, 2016, and have five children: Adrielle, Zoey, Hosea, Judah and Jesse.
+They enjoy spending time outdoors together and socializing with friends and family.
+They desire to participate in completing the joy of Christ through humble, joyful service to his kingdom.
+Gerald & Cathy Miller FBCS PRINCIPAL, FBTI INSTRUCTOR Birthdates: November 29, 1974, February 28, 1976 Life Verse: Philippians 1:6 Gerald Miller was born in Partridge, Kansas.
 After his schooling at Elreka Grade School and Pilgrim Christian High, he worked on a farm that sold certified seed until 1995.
 During this time, he attended several terms at Calvary Bible School.
 Gerald taught junior-high at Barnwell Christian School a year before moving to Indiana where he taught at United Christian School.
 He then helped start a new school, Bourbon Christian, where he was the principal and high-school teacher until his move to Guys Mills.
 Gerald studied for a year at Faith Builders before taking his current position.
 Cathy (Burkholder) Miller was born in Nappanee, Indiana.
 She attended and graduated from United Christian School.
 Cathy attended Calvary Bible School in 1994, 1995, and 1996.
 She has worked as a secretary as well as in retail.
 Gerald and Cathy were married in 1996.
 They have five children-Brendan, Kara, Tyler, André, and Alex.
 As a family, they enjoy playing table games, biking, camping, taking walks, reading, and traveling.
 They desire to see the kingdom of God advanced, and want to fully participate in His work as a family.

-Jaran & Sara Miller

-Resource Group Assistant

-Birthdate: June 20,1995 and March 25, 1995

-Prior to his employment at Faith Builders, Jaran lived in Tennessee.
+Jaran & Sara Miller RESOURCE GROUP ASSISTANT Birthdate: June 20,1995, March 25, 1995 Prior to his employment at Faith Builders, Jaran lived in Tennessee.
 He received his K-12 education via homeschool.
-After 12th grade, Jaran was employed with building roof and floor trusses, processing material at a recycling plant, being a summer camp counselor, and studying literature and pedagogy.
+After 12th grade, Jaran was employed with building roof and floor trusses, processing material at a recycling plant, being a summer camp counselor, and studying literature and pedagogy as he earned a bachelor's degree in English at Lee University.

-In time away from work, Jaran spends time playing the piano and reading books.
-He believes that love for Christ has practical implications and that those who seek a path of discipleship should have access to models of how it can tangibly look.
-To this end, in addition to his day job, he works to represent those who do life well within the conservative Anabaptist churches in accessible internet media such as YouTube and podcast.

 Sara (Hershey) Miller was born in Sparta, Wisconsin.
 Since graduating from high school, Sara has dedicated much of her time to working with children and youth.
 She was employed at Boys & Girls Clubs of Wisconsin, volunteered as a summer camp counselor, and volunteered for three years at a local Native cultural center in Toronto, while involved with a church plant in the area.
-She is passionate about building networks to facilitate individuals joining and growing in Christ's communities.

-Jaran and Sara married each other in 2020.
-When they are not reading books at home, you might find them reading books while swinging from hammocks.
+Sara graduated from Faith Builders Training Institute in the class of 2023.
+Jaran and Sara married each other in 2020 and are parents to a young child named Theodore.
+When the three are not reading books at home, you might find them reading books while suspended in hammocks.
 They also enjoy hiking, hospitality, and harmonizing together.